Aztarok/videohost/README.md

 ### Commit 2: Used the Shadcn components to create login and sign up forms.
 The forms are also changed based on the route in the auth group layout.tsx automatically.
 ### Commit 3: Fixed README

+## 12/13/24:

+### Commit 1: Made the auth seamless for the email and password sign up, sign in, and sign out.
+Now I can work on the main page and I will add google auth later.

 ## To-Do List:
 ❌ Protect specific pages with auth logic\
 ❌ Style the layout for the main page\